 The Park District includes all of the funds of its governmental operations and component units based on financial accountability.
 The accompanying financial statements include only those funds of the Park District, as there are no other organizations for which it has financial accountability.
 The Park District participates in the Illinois Municipal Retirement Fund (IMRF), the Western DuPage Special Recreation Association (WDSRA), and the Park District Risk Management Association (PDRMA).
 These organizations are separate government units and the Park District does not exercise financial accountability over these agencies so their financial statements are not included in this report.
 Additionally, the Park District partners with the Carol Stream Parks Foundation, a 501c(3) established to support public parks and recreation programs.
 The District does not exercise financial control over the Foundation; their financial statements are not included in this report.
-Additionally statements are not included in this report.
-Additionally statements are not included in this report public parks and recreation programs.
-The District does not exercise financial control over the Foundation; their financial statements are not included in this report.
-Additionally statements are not included in this report.
-Additional statements for these organizations are available upon request from their business offices.
+Audited financial statements for these organizations are available upon request from their business offices.